 Zenkov Cathedral, Almaty

 A distinctive architectural building of Zenkov Cathedral (Ascension Cathedral) is located in a green Panfilov Park of Almaty.
 The historical monument is one of the main sights of the city.
-Bishops of Turkestan and Tashkent were the initiators of the church construction in the early 19th century.
+Bishop of Turkestan and Tashkent was the initiator of the church construction in the early 20th century.
 The project was delegated to the best engineers and architects of the time: K.A.
 Borisoglebskiy, N.I.
 Stepanov, S.K.Troparevskiy and A.P.
 Zenkov.
 In 1903, the project was approved and the construction of the cathedral took place between 1904 and 1907.
 A.P.
 Zenkov had supervised the entire project.

 Particular feature of this wooden building is that it was erected according to a unique ancient technology, practically without any nails.
 This five-domed and three-aisled cathedral with a built-in bell tower has been included in the top 8 highest buildings of the world constructed entirely from wood.